Answering your questions from the start.

 All undergraduate F-1 international students complete the requirements listed on the New to UB process (this website).

-You should plan to arrive in Buffalo no later than Monday, January 19, 2025.
+You should plan to arrive in Buffalo no later than Wednesday, August 19, 2026 to ensure that you have time to attend all required International Welcome Weekend experiences.

-However, you may wish to arrive earlier than January 19.
-We encourage you to plan for time to rest from jet lag if you will be traveling to Buffalo, NY from a significant distance.
+However, you may wish to arrive earlier than August 19.
+We encourage you to consider your interest in attending events on August 19 and plan for time to rest from jet lag if you will be traveling to Buffalo, NY from a significant distance.

 UB does not provide transportation to any campus from the Buffalo Niagara International Airport.